probablykory/valheim-mods/CraftedBossDrops/Package/README.md

 ## Changelog

-### v1.0.4
+### v1.0.5
- * Fix for Haldor patch - ensure Hildir never sells Haldor's stuff.
+ * Added a new recipe for QueenDrop, to better support progression into ashlands/deepnorth in mods like Warfare/Monstrum.
+ * Configuration changes will now immediately take effect.
+   - Mod now responds to Configuration Manager if available, or a config file watcher if not.
+   - Synced configurations now have proper support.
+ * When using Configuration Manager, the requirements field is now drawn as table with multiple inputs.
+Better usability.
+ * Adjustments to the default requirements for all other recipes, in many cases reining in the costs of the summon item

 <details>
 <summary><i>View changelog history</i></summary>
 <br/>

+### v1.0.4
+ * Fix for Haldor patch - ensure Hildir never sells Haldor's stuff.

 ### v1.0.3
  * Minor fix for Hildir compat.